-Esophageal cancer is cancer that happens in the esophagus.
-The esophagus is a long, hollow tube that begins at the throat and ends at the stomach.
-It is the transportation route through which food taken into mouth moves to the stomach for digestion.
-Esophageal cancer may occur at any place along its path.
+Esophageal Cancer is a cancer that happens in the esophagus and may occur at any place along its path.
 More men than women are affected by this cancer.

 Esophageal cancers take place when changes happened in DNA of cells that constitute the esophagus.